(Translation for Lån Til Traktor: Loan for tractor)

 What is your financial situation?

-The loan provider will review your income to evaluate whether you can afford to repay the debt.
+The loan provider will evaluate your income to evaluate whether you can afford to repay the debt.
 The priority is that you have a steady, stable income that you can prove with documentation like tax returns, pay stubs, or W2s.

 The lender will also want to ensure that the employer providing the income is secure and that this is a company you’ve worked for consistently for an extended duration with no lapse that you can’t account for.